HOUSE CLEANING TORONTO

 Although impressive financial figures have prompted recent buyout offers from a large Canadian-based company and an offer by a major American company to take the operation in the direction of a national franchise, there are no plans to accept either of these offers.
 However, a new market for Custom Maids is being considered as the next logical step in its growth.

-2020 marks the forty-second anniversary
+2021 marks the forty-third anniversary

 of the founding of Custom Maids.